aaron-grau/curic/react/homeworks/questions/rainbow_routes.md

 Test that your code works!
 Navigate to all the urls we just created, and you should see the color component pop up on the right-hand side.
 Remember, these are React Routes, so the paths we created will come after the `#`.
 For example, our red route will look like `localhost:8080/#/red`.

-Next, let's go ahead and add the nested routes (i.e. orange, yellow, and indigo).
-Same principle follows for setting the path and component attributes to the corresponding color.
-For the time being, we won't be able to test these out, but we'll get to that later.

 [route-config-reading]: https://github.com/reactjs/react-router/blob/master/docs/guides/RouteConfiguration.md

 ## Phase 2: Hash History

 Navigating to our newly created routes manually is tiresome, so let's add functionality to take care of this process for us.
 Take a look at the `rainbow` component - you'll see that each `<h4>` has a click listener and corresponding method already created.

-To make each of these click handlers change the path for us, we're going to use [`HashHistory`][hash-history], which allows us to dynamically change the hash portion of our url.
+To make each of these click handlers change the path for us, we're going to use [`hashHistory`][hash-history], which allows us to dynamically change the hash portion of our url.

-**N.B.** Notice that the router was declared with its history property set to `HashHistory`.
+**N.B.** Notice that the router was declared with its history property set to `hashHistory`.

-To use `HashHistory`, we can simply push in the url we wish to navigate to.
+To use `hashHistory`, we can simply push in the url we wish to navigate to.
 For example, our `addRed` method might look as follows:

 ```js
   addRed() {